theMagicalKarp/python-xml-parsing-benchmark/README.md

 In each parsing library I took into consideration speed and scalability.
-For our purposes I only wrote one profiler for each library that finds an element based off it's name and specific attribute value.
+For our purposes I only wrote one profiler for each library that finds an element based off its name and specific attribute value.
 Future iterations should include more profiling scenarios.

 ## Testing for Speed